pymupdf/PyMuPDF-Utilities/README.md

 * **shapes_and_symbols.py** contains ca. 10 predefined symbols, which can be imported and used in PDF page creation.
 If invoked standalone, a PDF is created with one page per each of the symbols.

 * **symbol-list.py** creates a list of symbols and their descriptions, which are implemented in **shapes_and_symbols.py** -- thus also demonstrating how to use this module.

+* **sierpinski-fitz.py** demonstrates the use of ``Pixmaps`` be creating Sierpinski's carpet (a fractal).

+* **sierpinski-punch.py** does the same thing, but this time uses a more intuitive recursive function.

+* the **animations** folder contains more examples which all display some animation in endless loops.
+If you have installed PyMuPDF and PySimpleGUI, you can execute any of them rightaway.

 --------------------------------------------
 If you find my work for PyMuPDF useful, you might consider a PayPal donation: